nginxinc/ansible-role-nginx-app-protect/README.md

     # This option installs the latest NGINX App Protect signatures.
     app_protect_install_signatures: true

+    # The installation of NGINX App Protect includes a base signature set, which may be out of date.
+    # This option installs the latest NGINX App Protect signatures.
+    app_protect_install_signatures: true

     # Creates basic configuration files and enables NGINX App Protect on the target host
     app_protect_configure: true